WillyBruhn/MutComp/README.md

 ## Features:
 * pdb files are converted to pqr-files.
-* the electrostatics are calculated
+* the electrostatics are calculated (with VMD, using the amber force-field)
+* exports as wavefront-obj-files and as dx-files the electrostatic potential
 * creates one big picture containing the es,el,ss pictures of all the input molecules
 * creates a gif containing all el -pictures